Preparing for research with screen readers

 Send links through email or text instead of Zoom’s built in chat feature.
 They will be faster to access than the Zoom chat which may be hard to find if it's their first time using it.

-Don't during facilitation
+Don't do during facilitation

 Don’t ask the participant to slow down the speed of their screen reader (reading rate).
 It won’t be natural to the participant and can be frustrating to advanced screen reader users who may be used to listening and navigating at a fast pace.
 If you can’t keep up with the screen reader, ask them to explain what their screen reader announced post-task instead.